sergiye/hiberbeeTheme/readme.md

 ## Download Latest Version

-The latest stable version can be downloaded from the VisualStudio [marketplace](https://marketplace.visualstudio.com/items?itemName=SergiyEgoshyn.HiberbeeTheme) page, or get the newest one manually directly from this sources.
+The latest stable version can be downloaded from the VisualStudio [marketplace][marketplace] page, or get the newest one manually directly from this sources.

 # Build